Not realizing what your business really needs

 Not conducting good research on the price of the POS software

 You must know exactly how much to invest on your POS.
 There are hundreds of POS providers in the market.
 Many might have the same features but will charge you more than the other.

 Cloud-based POS systems charge you on the basis of different aspects taken into consideration.
-These are the number of POS registers, number of warehouses, number of users, etc.
+These are the number of POS registers, the number of warehouses, the number of users, etc.

 You must take care to sign up for a plan that is suitable to the number of SKUs that you have.

 Not understanding how good the technical support is

 Full time technical support is mandatory when you are using any software for that matter.
 While using a cloud-based POS software at your store, if your POS provider does not give you 24*7 support, you will be at a risk of facing monetary loss.
 So, confirm this before buying one.